egmitchell/BNI_with_banjo/README.md

 #download isntall banjo
 #download and install java

-#create a folder called Emily directly on your C drive with the address C:\Emily
+#create a folder called Emily directly on your C drive and put another folder called banjo within it with the address C:\Emily\banjo
 #put banjo.jar in that folder

 #create a new folder from which you will run your analyses. e.g. BanjoWork